Design for Respondus LockDown Browser and Monitor

 - Relies on an algorithm that may have built-in biases, such as differences in evaluation based on skin tone or physical abilities/movements.

-Consider adopting some of the strategies and techniques outlined here and then determine if a technology solution is also needed.
+Consider adopting some of the strategies and techniques outlined here and then determine if an integrity solution is also needed.

 Academic Integrity Strategies and Techniques